Back to ¡°Memory Booster of Regional Anatomy¡±

 Fifth, we have decreased our emphasis on numbers.
 Only meaningful numbers are introduced.
 An example of this case would be that despite the fact that the origins of the anterior, middle, posterior scalene muscles are the 3rd–6th, 2nd–7th, 5th–7th cervical vertebrae, respectively, the origins are introduced as simply the cervical vertebrae in the figure.
 Sometimes, the details are introduced with the word ¡°exactly¡± in Italic font.

 Sixth, some information, at the cost of preciseness, is altered.
 For instance, we have described that the lumbosacral plexus (2nd lumbar nerve to 3rd sacral nerve) arises from the lumbosacral enlargement.
 However, to be exact, 11th thoracic nerve to 1st sacral nerve arise from the lumbosacral enlargement.
 We have made this adjustment to make the information simpler and easier for the readers in context.
-Sometimes, the exact information is appended with the word ¡°exactly.¡±
+Occasionally, detailed information is appended as supplement in italic font.

 Seventh, eponyms that are difficult to memorize (e.g., Stenson duct for parotid duct) are omitted.
-It would be not late and even more beneficial for readers to familiarize themselves with these specific eponyms in clinics.
+It would not be late and even more beneficial for students to familiarize themselves with these specific eponyms in clinics.

 Eighth, clinical anatomy is hardly dealt with in this book.
 Diseases such as carpal tunnel syndrome and atrial septal defect are not discussed.
 We have chosen to concentrate on anatomy itself and its supportive embryology, and less on clinical knowledge.

 Ninth, the illustrations in this book are very simple.
-For example, muscles are drawn as arrows, only indicating insertions and origins.
+For example, muscles are drawn as arrows, only indicating origins and insertions.
 These drawings are effective in explaining the morphology and function of the structures that are discussed.
-Readers can easily redraw our illustrations which would be helpful for memorization.
+Readers can easily redraw our illustrations which is helpful for memorization.
 However, comparing our schematic figures to the realistic anatomy atlas and dissected cadaver is mandatory, to gain an accurate insight.

-This book contains plenty of tips (mnemonics) which would help the readers memorize the anatomy terms.
+This book contains plenty of tips (mnemonics) which would help the readers remember the anatomy terms.
 A third of the tips are made by others to whom the authors are grateful.
-Among the tips, readers may pick their favorites.
+Among the plenty of tips, readers may pick their favorites like shopping.

 This book is not the first work that has attempted to make anatomy simple.
 Such credit goes to ¡°Clinical Anatomy Made Ridiculously Simple (Stephen GOLDBERG, Hugue OUELLETTE, MedMaster, Inc., 2012).¡± We suggest our readers to refer to this book.

-Unlike the previous publication that handles systemic anatomy, this book deals with regional anatomy in attempts to provide direct assistance in cadaver dissection.
+Unlike the previous publication that handles systemic anatomy, this book deals with regional anatomy in attempt to provide direct assistance in cadaver dissection.
 In each region (back, upper limb, etc.), anatomical structures are introduced in accordance with the suggested dissection procedure when possible.
-The order in which readers study different chapters of this book is not significant.
-The only guideline to heed is that readers read the upper limb chapter prior to the lower limb chapter.
+The order in which readers study different chapters is not significant.
+The only guideline to heed is that they read the upper limb chapter prior to the lower limb chapter.

 Here we faithfully follow the official anatomical terms, Terminologia Anatomica.
 However, some obvious words were omitted.
 For example, we use ¡°risorius¡± (muscle term in Latin) instead of ¡°risorius muscle.¡± Abbreviations such as III for oculomotor nerve are utilized, which are introduced in prologue.
 Some terms (e.g., anterior forearm muscles) have been developed for consistency.

 Comics drawn by the first author are included in order to help anatomy feel more approachable.
 The full episodes of the comics are available via the web on anatomy.co.kr.
-Also on the website are a dissection manual, browsing software packages for sectional anatomy, and three-dimensional models (PDF files) for stereoscopic anatomy, all of which are free.
+Also on the website are a dissection manual, browsing software packages for sectional anatomy, and portable document format (PDF) files containing three-dimensional models for stereoscopic anatomy, all of which are free.
 The more users benefit from those resources, the more we feel fruitful of our work.